 Members shall elect from their number a chairperson, who shall also serve a 2-year term.
 The Task Force shall meet initially at the call of the Director of the Agency and thereafter at the call of the chairperson.
 A simple majority of the members of the Task Force shall constitute a quorum for the transaction of business, and all actions and recommendations of the Task Force must be approved by a simple majority of its members.

 (b) By November 1, 2018, and each November 1 thereafter, the Task Force shall submit, to the Agency for posting on the Agency's website, a list of agreed-to best practices to be used at program collection sites and one-day collection events in the following program year.
+By November 1, 2026, and each November 1 thereafter, the Task Force shall submit, to the Agency for posting on the Agency’s website, agreed-to best practices for a county, municipal joint action agency, or municipality to elect to participate in a manufacturer e-waste program and best practices for education and awareness of covered entities.
 When establishing best practices, the Task Force shall consider the desired intent to preserve existing collection programs and relationships when possible.

+(c) The Task Force shall receive program updates from the Agency and e-waste manufacturer program no less frequently than at each meeting of the Task Force.
+The Task Force may discuss and provide program feedback at the option of the Task Force or upon request of the Agency or e-waste manufacturer program.

-(c) The Agency shall provide the Task Force with administrative support as necessary.
+(d) The Agency shall provide the Task Force with administrative support as necessary.

 (Source: P.A.
 100-362, eff.
 8-25-17; 100-433, eff.
 8-25-17.)